Find out What is Coaching?

 Captain Derek Moore, Field Artillery Officer, confers with his coaches at the Olympic Training Center.
 He has wrestled for 16 years.
-After becoming a member of the Army World Class Athlete Program, his unit allowed him to focus his efforts on wrestling to prepare for the Olympics.
+After becoming a member of the Army World Class Athlete Program, his unit allowed him to focus on wrestling to prepare for the Olympics.

 Coaching Psychology Creates Balance

 Modern business coaching training is all about collaboration, about solutions, about achieving a personal best professionally while still maintaining a healthy personal life.
 The definition of coaching is ‘to prompt or urge with instructions’.
 And good coaching is all about positivity.
 Encouraging the individual to reach their goal mainly through self-motivation and self-realisation.